afkfr0mkeyb0ard/PayloadEverything/README.md

-# PayloadAllTheHeaders
+# PayloadEverything

-List of all HTTP headers with malformed values
+Customised lists of payloads, similar to PayloadAllTheThings